ammdias/finctrl/MANUAL.md

 - *Prompt*: the prompt to be displayed when the file is opened;
 - *Field separator for CSV files*: the character used to separate fields when exporting results to a CSV file;
+- *Configured editor*: the program to edit external text files;
 - *Default deposit*, *withdrawal* and *transfer text*: the text used as description for any of those operations if none is given when issuing the command;